Professor and Dean, Jindal School of International Affairs (JSIA)

 B.A.
 (University of Oxford);

 M.Sc.
 (London School of Economics, London);

 M.A.; Ph.D.
 (Syracuse University)

-Prof. (Dr.) Sreeram Chaulia is Professor and Dean at the Jindal School of International Affairs of O.P.
-Jindal Global (Institution of Eminence Deemed To Be University).
-He holds a Doctorate (Ph.D.) and a Master of Arts (M.A.) in Political Science and International Relations from the Maxwell School of Citizenship and Public Affairs, Syracuse University, USA.
-He holds a Master of Science (MSc.) degree in History of International Relations at the London School of Economics and Political Science, UK.
+Dr. Sreeram Chaulia is a social scientist and an opinion maker on international issues.
+He holds a Doctorate (Ph.D.) and a Master of Arts (M.A.) in Political Science and International Relations from the Maxwell School of Citizenship and Public Affairs, Syracuse University, USA and a Master of Science (MSc.) degree in History of International Relations at the London School of Economics and Political Science, UK.
 He was a Radhakrishnan British Chevening Scholar at the University of Oxford, UK, where he obtained a Bachelor of Arts (B.A.) in Modern History.
 He also has a Bachelor of Arts Honours (B.A.
 Hons.) from St. Stephen’s College, University of Delhi, India.